 As odd as it may sound, the first task that businesses must undertake when setting goals and objectives for their website is to decide exactly what they need their website to accomplish.
 If any length of time has passed since the site’s launch, there’s a good chance that the company’s needs have changed and the content of the site will need to be adjusted.
-Depending on those needs, the website may need to be reoriented to serve different functions, such as:

 - Customer Acquisition and Development – The site’s primary purpose is to develop leads and drive them to interact further with the business.

 - Driving Conversions – The site’s primary purpose is to drive existing leads to take action, such as purchasing items, signing up for services, or otherwise taking part in the business.